locationtech/udig-platform/docs/devel/en/iadaptable_and_operations_tutorial.rst

 **IAdaptable**

 IAdaptable is the easies example of the "extensible interface" pattern.
-This is a core concepts for Eclipse RCP development also covered in the `workbench selection tutorial <Workbench%20Selection%20Tutorial.html>`_.
+This is a core concepts for Eclipse RCP development also covered in the :doc:`workbench_selection_tutorial`.

 It is a straight forward combination of two patterns you may already be familiar with: